microsoft/fluentui/packages/react-components/react-tabster/etc/react-tabster.api.md

 import { MoverMoveFocusEventName } from 'tabster';
 import * as React_2 from 'react';
 import type { RefObject } from 'react';
+import { TabsterMoveFocusEvent } from 'tabster';
+import { TabsterMoveFocusEventName } from 'tabster';
 import { Types } from 'tabster';

 // @internal (undocumented)